 Sure, it may seem surprising that a Mormon politicians in Sweden does not support the proposal that involves the Swedish population greater hold on what we in the Church calls for the Word of Wisdom, that the Church's law of health which among other things requires that we, as members may not use tobacco .
 I usually try to imagine how I would probably have acted if I had not been a member of the church.
 I might as allergies, do not see how a limited spatial opportunity for smoking, to infringe upon human free will.
 To me it is obvious that we must have a society that takes account of their fellow men, and to smoke in a public place is not to take into account.
 In addition, dies about 500 people in Sweden each year as a result of so-called. passive smoking.
 This member has in any case been running question of free will to a head.

-Below a couple of youtube clips where Mitt Romney first advocates the right to free abortion and then change the subject.
-Presumably, he commuted from the doctrine that man has free will to the more general Christian view that we should spread some kind of ethics in society.
-In his statements oaks also a couple of the thirteen Articles of Faith of the Church
+Below a few youtub clips where Mitt Romney first advocates the right to free abortion and then change the matter.
+Probably, he has commuted from the doctrine that man has a free will to the more general Christian view that we will spread some kind of ethics in society.
+In his statements, one of the thirteen religious articles in the church also echoes

 - We claim the privilege of worshiping Almighty God according to our own conscience, challenges, and allow all men the same privilege, let them worship how, where, or what they want.